 Shipping Cremated Remains

-It is less expensive to have someone cremated and send the remains back than it is to ship the body only to have it cremated when it returns.
-In these cases, remains would be shipped.
+Death away from home.
+It’s less expensive to have a body cremated and send the remains home than it is to ship the body for cremation in another location.